outofcoffee/imposter/README.md

 You can control Imposter's responses using static response files.
 Use the `staticFile` property within the `response` object in your configuration.

-Response files can be named anything you like and are resolved relative to the configuration directory.
+Response files can be named anything you like and their path is resolved relative to the server's configuration directory.

 In the example above, we are using a static response file (`example-data.json`):